vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==

+= 2.4.4 =

+This is the 10th version of WP Biographia and is a bug fix release; fixed bugs in persisting Vimeo contact links settings, in "More Posts Link" incorrectly linking to the current page/post URL and minor CSS tweaks.

 = 2.4.3 =
 This is the 9th version of WP Biographia and is a bug fix release; fixed bug where page exclusion settings were not persisted to the back-end database configuration settings.